 But to make a profit, they sometimes cross the line and get a little sneaky especially when it comes to the fine print.
 It’s usually easy to find the big things, like the annual percentage rate (APR) and the annual fee, and that’s as it should be.

 But all the rest?
 It’s like putting together a bookcase you bought from IKEA without getting any directions at all.
 And that can be a difficult task even with the directions.

 You have more power than you know.
 Think of it this way: The credit card issuers work for you, not the other way around.
 And if you have an excellent credit score, then you’re truly in control of your credit destiny.

-Don’t get sucked into thinking that you have to accept whatever rates or terms that are dished out by your issuer.
+Don’t get sucked into thinking that you have to accept whatever rates or terms are dished out by your credit card company.
 If your rate gets increased, get on the phone pronto and find out the reason.
-If possible, negotiate for a lower rate.
+And then try to negotiate a lower rate.

-That’s right.
-You can ask for a lower APR, change your due date so it works better with your cash flow, and even request that a late payment be removed from the credit bureaus.
-You don’t always get what you ask for, but it doesn’t usually hurt to ask for what you want.
+You can ask for a lower APR, change your due date so it works better with your cash flow and even request that a late payment be removed from your issuer’s report to the credit bureaus.
+You don’t always get what you ask for, but it usually doesn’t hurt to ask.

 When could it hurt?
 If you have a low credit score and you ask for a credit limit increase, the issuer might worry that you’re becoming a risk.
 This could result in a credit limit decrease.
 So be sure your credit score is in the good-to-excellent range before you try to get better terms.

 If you get several credit card offers in the mail, you can play them against each other.
 Let’s say the offer for Card A carries a 12.99% APR on purchases and there’s a $95 annual fee.
 And let’s say that the offer for Card B is a 15.99% APR and it also has a $95 fee, but that fee is waived for the first year.